Agreement on the Political Parameters and Guiding Principles for the Settlement of the India–China Boundary Question, 2005

-The Agreement on the Political Parameters and Guiding Principles for the Settlement of the India-China Boundary Question is an agreement between the India and China signed on 11 April 2005.
+The Agreement on the Political Parameters and Guiding Principles for the Settlement of the India–China Boundary Question is an agreement between India and China signed on 11 April 2005.
 The agreement is a direct outcome of the Special Representative (SR) mechanism that had been set up through a 2003 agreement.

 Background

 The 1993, 1996 and 2005 agreements deal with military confidence building measures.
 However these agreements did not sufficiently cover the political aspect of the boundary settlement.
-Accordingly in a 2003 agreement, "Declaration on Principles for Relations and Comprehensive Cooperation", the Special Representative mechanism had been set up.
-The SRs would "explore from the political perspective of the overall bilateral relationship the framework of a boundary settlement."
+Accordingly, in a 2003 agreement, "Declaration on Principles for Relations and Comprehensive Cooperation", the Special Representative mechanism had been set up.
+The SRs would "explore from the political perspective of the overall bilateral relationship the framework of a boundary settlement".
 The first five meetings of the SRs resulted in the signing of the 2005 agreement.